spacetelescope/jdaviz/docs/imviz/displayimages.rst

 By moving your cursor along the image viewer, you will be able to see information on the cursor's location in pixel space (X and Y), the RA and Dec at that point, and the value of the data there.
-This information is located in the top bar of the UI, on the middle-right side.
+This information is displayed in the top bar of the UI, on the middle-right side.

 Home